corolab/corolab.github.io/README.md

 2. It is safe to `git push` to any upstream branch, just remember that what is on `master` is what will be actually rendered as the website.

+## How to add/modify website metadata and social media links

+1. The first line of this `README.md` file, which is the file you are reading, becomes the `.html` `<head>` `<title>` (what is seen on the browser's tab description).

+2. The [\_config.yml](/_config.yml) contains metadata that is important for SEO, basic project settings, as well as links to social media.
+You can add new links on it for free, and they will be rendered nicely.

 ## How to modify the About section
 This section is in fact in plain `.html`, the [\_includes/about.html](/_includes/about.html) file, which you can edit manually.
 If images are ever added, please create an `img/about/` folder.